-An original reprieve stop for Oregon Trail pioneers, Ayers Natural bridge is a great summer stop, especially in hot weather.
+An original reprieve stop for Oregon Trail pioneers, Ayres Natural bridge is a great summer stop, especially in hot weather.
 Plan on packing a picnic lunch, dipping your toes in the water and taking some photos of the impressive feature.

 2. Wild Horses – Between Green River and Rock Springs